EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

     ProbablyInternal  = ipv4_is_private(Client),
     MaxRespReadable   = format_bytes(coalesce(MaxRespBytes, long(0)))
 // Ranking, in order of what actually changes your afternoon:
-//   1. a secret-bearing endpoint answered at all
+//   1. a secret-bearing endpoint returned a CONFIRMED 200
 //   2. it answered with a body big enough to be a real dump
 //   3. it answered and we CANNOT TELL how big -- an unknown outranks a small body
+//   4. a secret-bearing endpoint answered sub-400 with no status code -- unverified,
+//      and unverified belongs above "nothing", never above "confirmed"
-//   4. breadth of enumeration
+//   5. breadth of enumeration
 // Raw request volume is deliberately last.
 One successful GET is the whole incident;
 // ten thousand 404s are Tuesday.
 | order by SecretHits desc, LargeBodyHits desc, UnknownSizeHits desc,
-           DistinctEndpoints desc, AnsweredHits desc
+           SecretMaybeHits desc, DistinctEndpoints desc, ServedHits desc
 ```

 <br/>